Fight Notes: UFC Fight Night 149

 The main event delivered just under a round's worth of action, capping off the night with Alistair Overeem racking up a TKO win over last-minute replacement Alexey Oelinik.
 It looked like Oelinik may have briefly stunned Overeem in the opening part of the round, but on replay it seemed like Overeem was actually fine.
 Oelinik had Overeem backed up against the fence a lot, and threw a lot of punches but almost all of the head strikes were blocked while a large number of body shots got through.
 Overeem looked like might be tiring from the body shots, but then he staggered Oelinik with a series of stiff knees, dropped him with another, and scored a TKO with his follow-up ground-and-pound.

 - Alistair Overeem def.
-Alexey Oelinik by Technical Knock Out (knees and punches) @ 4:45 of Round 1
+Alexey Oelinik by TKO (knees and punches) @ 4:45 of Round 1

 - Islam Makhachev def.
 Arman Tsarukyan by Unanimous Decision (30-27, 30-27, 29-28)

 - Sergei Pavlovich def.
-Marcelo Golm by Knock Out (punches) @ 1:06 of Round 1
+Marcelo Golm by KO (punches) @ 1:06 of Round 1

 - Roxanne Modafferi def.
 Antonina Shevchenko by Split Decision (29-28, 28-29, 29-28)